Mexico City pipeline hit by 'sabotage' amid crackdown on fuel theft

 Six tankers loaded with liquefied petroleum gas, used mostly for heating, are also waiting to discharge.

-Reporting by Daina Beth Solomon and Marianna Parraga; Editing by Marguerita Choy
+Reporting by Daina Beth Solomon and Marianna Parraga; Editing by Marguerita Choy & Kim Coghill